UK professionals face dismissal for failure to report child FGM

 Doctors, nurses, social workers and teachers will have to report cases of FGM in girls under the age of 18 to police within a month of discovering them, under proposed legislation expected to be passed before a general election on May 7.

-Those who fail to do so will face internal disciplinary measures or be referred to their professional regulator, and could be fired and barred from practising.
+Those who fail to do so will face internal disciplinary measures or be referred to their professional regulator, and could be fired and barred from practicing.

 An estimated 137,000 women and girls in England and Wales have undergone FGM, the partial or total removal of the external female genitalia for non-medical reasons, which can cause serious physical and psychological problems and complications in childbirth.